astronomer/airflow-guides/guides/what-is-a-hook.md

 ## When to Use Hooks

+Since Hooks are the building blocks of Operators, their use in Airflow is often behind the scenes from the DAG author.
+However, there are some cases when it is reasonable to use Hooks directly in a Python function in your DAG.
+The following are general guidelines when using Hooks in Airflow:
-- Hooks should be used over manual API interaction to connect to external systems wherever they are available.
+- Hooks should always be used over manual API interaction to connect to external systems wherever they are available.
+- If you write a custom Operator, it should be built off of a Hook to connect to the external system.
-- The main exception to this this rule is that if an operator with built-in hooks exists for your specific use case (e.g [S3ToSnowflakeOperator](https://airflow.apache.org/docs/apache-airflow-providers-snowflake/stable/operators/s3_to_snowflake.html) or the
-[DbtCloudRunJobOperator](https://registry.astronomer.io/providers/dbt-cloud/modules/dbtcloudrunjoboperator)) then it is best practise to use the Operator over setting up Hooks manually.
+- If an Operator with built-in hooks exists for your specific use case, then it is best practice to use the Operator over setting up Hooks manually.
-- In case you regularly need to connect to an API for which no hook exists yet consider writing your own and sharing it with the community!
+- If you regularly need to connect to an API for which no Hook exists yet, consider writing your own and sharing it with the community!

 ## Example Implementation

-The following example explains how you can use two hooks ([S3Hook](https://registry.astronomer.io/providers/amazon/modules/s3hook) and [SlackHook](https://registry.astronomer.io/providers/slack/modules/slackhook)) to retrieve values from files in an S3 bucket, run a check on them, post the result of the check on slack and log the response of the slack API.
+The following example explains how you can use two Hooks ([S3Hook](https://registry.astronomer.io/providers/amazon/modules/s3hook) and [SlackHook](https://registry.astronomer.io/providers/slack/modules/slackhook)) to retrieve values from files in an S3 bucket, run a check on them, post the result of the check on Slack, and log the response of the Slack API.

-Hooks were used in this case because none of the existing S3 Operators fit the use case of reading data from several files within an S3 bucket.
-Similarly none of the existing Slack operators are able to return the response of a Slack API call, which you may want to log for monitoring purposes.
+We use Hooks directly in Python functions for this case because none of the existing S3 Operators solve the use case of reading data from several files within an S3 bucket.
+Similarly, none of the existing Slack operators are able to return the response of a Slack API call, which you may want to log for monitoring purposes.

 The full source code of the Hooks used can be found here: [S3Hook source code](https://github.com/apache/airflow/blob/main/airflow/providers/amazon/aws/hooks/s3.py), [SlackHook source code](https://github.com/apache/airflow/blob/main/airflow/providers/slack/hooks/slack.py).

-Start by making sure you have the necessary Airflow Providers installed.
-Either by running:
+To run this example DAG, start by making sure you have the necessary Airflow Providers installed.

 ```console
 pip install apache-airflow-providers-amazon
 pip install apache-airflow-providers-slack
 ```

-or, if you are using the Astro CLI by adding the following packages in requirements.txt:
+If you are using the Astro CLI, you can add the following packages to your `requirements.txt`:

 ```text
 apache-airflow-providers-amazon
 apache-airflow-providers-slack
 ```

-Next you will need to set up the connection to the S3 bucket and Slack in the Airflow UI (localhost:8080 by default).
+Next you will need to set up the connection to the S3 bucket and Slack in the Airflow UI.

 1. Navigate to Admin -> Connections and click on the plus sign to add a new connection.
 2. Select 'Amazon S3' as connection type for the S3 bucket (if the connection type is not showing up, double check that you installed the provider correctly) and provide the connection with your AWS Access key ID as login and your AWS Secret access key as password ([How to get your AWS access key ID and secret access key](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html)).